ewudata/ra_edu_toolkit/README.md

 ### 1. **Entry Point (run.py)**
 - Program starts from `run.py`
 - Takes a relational algebra expression as command line argument
-- Calls `raedu.stepper.run()` function to process the expression
+- Calls `api.evaluate_ra.stepper.run()` function to process the expression

 ### 2. **Data Loading (stepper.py)**
-- `_load_env()` automatically discovers every `.csv` file under `datasets/`
+- `run(expr, database=...)` selects a database subfolder under `datasets/`
-  - Each file is read into a DataFrame, columns are lower-cased, and provenance metadata is attached
+  - Each CSV in that subfolder is read into pandas, columns are lower-cased, and provenance metadata attached
-  - The loader registers each relation by the file stem (e.g., `students.csv` → relation `students`)
+  - Relations are registered by filename stem (e.g., `student.csv` → relation `student`)
-  - Find additional tables by dropping more CSVs into the folder and rerunning the CLI—no code changes needed
+  - If you omit the database and only one subfolder exists, it is used automatically; otherwise you’ll be prompted to choose

 ### 3. **Syntax Parsing (ra_parser.py)**
 - `parse()` function uses Lark parser: